brbsix/virtualenv-mv/README.md

 It also has some basic error handling (will create a backup at the start and restore it in the event of a problem).

-A few things on the wish list: submit the package to PyPi for easy installation via `pip`, the ability to repair virtualenvs that have already been moved incorrectly, more discriminating search/replace.
+A few things on the wish list: submit the package to PyPi for easy installation via `pip` and consider the ability to repair virtualenvs that have already been moved incorrectly.

 Installation
 ------------